keitaromae/CSunit3/README.md

 plt.show()
 ```

-### thefumabook_ui.py
+### thefumabook_ui.py (thefumabook project)
 trouble shooting and discovering way to show new windows.
+In order to make all the pages I created on Qt designer into one big program, I have to "link" them by using several buttons and codes.
+In this section I putted some links into the button so the user can jump on to appropriate page.

+1. Create a link `self.pushButton_register.clicked.connect(self.regpg)`
+2. Define `regpg(self)`
+3. If this button were clicked, open and show this page

 ```
 from thefumabook_ui import Ui_MainWindow
 import sys